opensrcode/Coral-client/README.md

 ## Issues
-Found a bug or have an idea for a new feature?
-You can let us know by clicking [here](https://github.com/SkidderMC/Coral Cleint/issues) to open an issue.
+Found a bug or have an idea for a new feature? join our discord for updates!

 ## License